 Jasmine oil contains significantly more esters than other flavor oils.
 Therefore, it can be used widely in the treatment against a variety of disease symptoms.

 Due to its anticonvulsant effect, jasmine oil has been used since the turn of the century for abdominal cramps and menstrual cramps.
-The anti-fungicidal function of the oil can heal athlete’s foot after repeated and undiluted application.
-The antiseptic effect of Jasmine oil kills pathogens and germs.
+The anti-fungicidal function of the oil causes foot fungal infections to heal after repeated, undiluted application.
+Its antiseptic effect kills pathogens and germs.

 Application in aromatherapy

-Using Jasmine in the aroma lamp or in the diffuser eases fears, whereby the oil has an energizing and aphrodisiac effect.
+The use of jasmine in the aroma lamp or in the diffuser eases fears, whereby the oil has an energizing and aphrodisiac effect.

-Jasmine oil for skin care
+Application for skin care

-Jasmine oil is suitable for use in many skincare products because of its gentle nature.
-It is also suitable for the sensitive skin.
+Jasmine oil is suitable for use in many skincare products because of its gentle nature and suitable for sensitive skin.
 The high proportion of anthranilate leads to an antibacterial effect and thereby ensures a rapid healing of pimples, blackheads, acne and other inflammatory skin diseases.

-Jasmine oil for hair care
+Application for hair care